thavlik/vpn-operator/README.md

   namespace: default
   labels:
   # You can optionally specify a label so that Masks have the ability
   # to select this service at the exclusion of others.
+Multiple labels
+  # can be specified by separating them with commas.
+This Provider will
+  # match the labels "my-vpn" or "default".
-    vpn.beebs.dev/provider: my-example-vpn-label
+    vpn.beebs.dev/provider: my-vpn,default
 spec:
   # In this example, the contractual terms with NordVPN allows up to
   # six devices to be active simultaneously.
 This field is mandatory.